mknxdev/jperf/README.md

 // ...
 ```

+**Note:** Don't forget to add an end call to this method (after your last test), otherwise the latter will not be completed correctly.

 ## Configuration

 JPerf can be customized by passing to it a configuration object (described below).
 All configuration options are optional.